Every board member of anonymous app Whisper has reportedly stepped down

 The once rising startup, comparable to other anonymous apps Secret and Yik Yak, which have both since died out, had been given a valuation of more than $200 million at its height in 2014, but has since struggled to turn its now 30 million users into paying customers and generate a profit.

-Sequoia, which lead Whisper’s Series B round and has contributed to helping the company raise a total of $61 million, is generally proud to list its investment partners alongside their investments but there’s no mention of an investment partner in Whisper on its site.
+Sequoia, which lead Whisper’s Series B round and has contributed to helping the company raise a total of $61 million, is generally proud to list its investment partners alongside their investments, but there’s no mention of an investment partner in Whisper on its site.

 We’ve reached out to Whisper and several of the departed board members for more insight on the matter and will update you if and when we hear back.